horvatgroup/micropython_stm32f746zg_smartschool/bootloader/v3.3.3/readme.txt

    instance on Ubuntu, through the command "sudo apt-get install libusb-1.0".

    On Linux, users must be granted with rights for accessing the ST-Link USB devices.
 To do that, it might be necessary to add rules into /etc/udev/rules.d.
-For instance on Ubuntu, through the command "sudo cp 49-stlinkv2-1.rules /etc/udev/rules.d".

-   Tested on:
-   - Windows7 64bits
-   - Linux Fedora (32 and 64bits)
-   - Linux Ubuntu (64 bits)
-   - MacOS 10.9.3
+This can be achieved by running one of the package provided into the subdirectory StlinkRulesFilesForLinux.